Skip to content

 What is the best EU-hosted docs and wiki platform?

-On EU Vetted's editorial compliance score, Nuclino (Germany), Anytype (Germany), CryptPad (France), and HumHub (Germany) all reach 5/5 as EU-owned and EU-hosted options.
-Wiki.js (Canada) and BookStack (UK) also reach 5/5 as open-source self-hostable tools where the corporate structure is less relevant than your choice of hosting environment.
+Anytype (Germany), CryptPad (France), and HumHub (Germany) are EU-owned, EU-hosted, and sit outside CLOUD Act jurisdiction; Nuclino (Germany) is EU-owned and EU-hosted but carries CLOUD Act exposure: Material through its sub-processor chain.
+Wiki.js (Canada) and BookStack (UK) are open-source self-hostable tools where the corporate structure is less relevant than your choice of hosting environment.
 Among SaaS products for teams, Nuclino is the most direct Notion or Confluence alternative; CryptPad is distinctive for end-to-end encrypted real-time collaboration.

 Is there a GDPR-compliant wiki or documentation platform?

 Any wiki platform operated by an EU-incorporated company with EU-only infrastructure and a published DPA qualifies as GDPR-compliant in its processing role.
 Nuclino (Germany), CryptPad (France), HumHub (Germany), and Talkspirit (France) all publish DPAs.
 For self-hosted tools such as Wiki.js or BookStack, GDPR compliance depends on your own hosting choices and data-processing practices.
-Compliance is an assessment of practices, not a guarantee; review the vendor's DPA against your organisation's data classification requirements.
+A DPA documents what the vendor commits to, it is not a certification that execution is flawless; weigh it against your organisation's own data classification requirements.

 Does documentation platform data fall under the US CLOUD Act?